PranavKohli24/A2UI/docs/gulf_protocol.md

 - `actionName` (string, required): The name of the action, taken directly from the `action.action` property of the component (e.g., "submit_form").
 - `sourceComponentId` (string, required): The `id` of the component that triggered the event (e.g., "my_button").
 - `timestamp` (string, required): An ISO 8601 timestamp of when the event occurred (e.g., "2025-09-19T17:01:00Z").
-- `resolvedContext` (object, required): A JSON object containing the key-value pairs from the component's `action.context`, after resolving all `BoundValue`s against the data model.
+- `context` (object, required): A JSON object containing the key-value pairs from the component's `action.context`, after resolving all `BoundValue`s against the data model.

-The process for resolving the `action.context` remains the same: the client iterates over the `context` array, resolves all literal or data-bound values, and constructs the `resolvedContext` object.
+The process for resolving the `action.context` remains the same: the client iterates over the `context` array, resolves all literal or data-bound values, and constructs the `context` object.

 ### 5.3.
-The `clientCapabilities` Message
+The `clientUiCapabilities` Message

 This message is sent by the client to inform the server about its capabilities.
 This is crucial for supporting different component sets.
 The message must contain exactly one of the following properties: